 One tip: don’t think of juicing as something you are going to do.
 Doing something requires effort and thinking in this way eventually exhausts your energy and leads you astray.
 Think of it as part of who you are.
 You juice because you are a healthy person.
 You juice because you want to supplement your already healthy diet with even more vitamins, minerals, and antioxidants.

-Say this to yourself: I am a healthy person, and as such, juicing is part of who I am.
+Say this to yourself: I am a healthy person, and as such, juicing is part of who I am and helps me feel my best.

 Discipline is the most important.
-There will be days when you don’t feel like pulling everything out, washing and juicing the produce, then clean everything up.
+There will be days when you don’t feel like pulling everything out, washing and juicing the produce, then cleaning everything up.

 You may want to resort to an old habit because you want to be lazy that day, but as someone who has fallen off of the wagon before—it’s not worth it.